FloGom/Troubadour/README.md

 ## Features
 * Powered with a Raspberry Pi B.
 * Power supply from the TV decoder.
 * Original front panel used : volume control, display infos, shutdown button.
+See [doc/usage.md](doc/usage.md) for more details.
 * Most of the original connectors were used.
 * HDMI, Composite compatible : usable on most TV.